Kray twins: Alliance with the American Mafia

-The business of redeeming the stolen bearer bonds in London ultimately led to a break between Payne and the Krays.
-Payne charged that since he was the one taking all the risks as he flew out to Montreal to pick up the bonds, smuggled them into London and had them redeemed via his corrupt friends in the City that he was entitled to a larger share of the profits.
-The Krays refused Payne's demand, which caused him to leave "the Firm" out of disgust with their greed.
-Payne did not contact the authorities, but the mere possibility that Payne might one day turn Crown's evidence and testify against the Krays led them to plot his murder.
-The Second World War veteran Payne who had fought in the Battles of Monte Cassino in 1944 ridiculed the threats of the Krays as he maintained that he had seen far worse at Monte Cassino, which made the Krays wanted to have him killed even more.
-The Krays lacked the necessary connections with the City to keep redeeming the stolen bonds on their own and the replacement for Payne was Alan Bruce Cooper, a disreputable American businessman living in London who appeared to be a fantasist as he often made outlandish claims about himself.
+The business of redeeming the stolen bonds in London ultimately led to a break between Payne and the Krays.
+Payne charged that since he was the one taking all the risks to smuggle and redeem the bonds, he was entitled to a larger share of the profits.
+The Krays refused Payne's demand, which caused him to leave "the Firm".
+Payne did not contact the authorities, but the mere possibility that he might one day become a prosecution witness led the Krays to plot his murder.
+Payne, who fought in the Battle of Monte Cassino in 1944, ridiculed their threats of violence, which only made the twins angrier.
+Lacking the necessary connections with the City to keep redeeming the stolen bonds on their own, the Krays turned to Alan Bruce Cooper, a disreputable American businessman living in London.